s-d-m/local_jira/docs/src/communication_protocol.md

 encoded as string separated by commas.
 Parameters themselves can only contain ascii characters in the following character set: `[a-zA-Z-0-9]` and `-`.

-Note that a space character must always appear immediately after the request, even when there are no extra parameters.

 *FETCH_TICKET*: used to fetch data of a specific ticket.
 This command takes two parameters.
 The first one is the ticket's key to fetch (e.g. `PROJ-123`).
 The second one is the requested format of the reply.
 Can be one of `MARKDOWN`, or `HTML`.